 Your past relationship failed, perhaps ending in betrayal, divorce, depression.
 You got hurt, your family suffered, your whole life was shaken.
 Your self-image took a hit, and you still haven’t recovered.
 That’s the bad news.
 But wait — there’s good news!
 You can learn how stop your fear of getting hurt from ruining a new relationship.
 You can start fresh, if you’re willing to do a little work.

-The thought of risking your heart in a new relationship is an understandable source of fear and anxiety.
+The thought of risking your heart in a new relationship is a normal source of fear and anxiety.
 It’s normal to be afraid, to shy away from the very thing that hurt you in the past.
 It’s tempting to let your fear of getting hurt overcome your need for love and your healthy desire to be in a relationship.

 Yes, it’s tempting to allow your fears to run your life…but you don’t want to live that way, do you?
 That’s why you’re here.